Hespress

-Hespress (هسبريس) is an Arabic-language Moroccan online news website, founded in February 2007.
-As of 2015, Hespress is the most popular news website in the country.
+Hespress (هسبريس) is a Moroccan online news website, founded in February 2007.
+The website has translations available in Arabic, English, and French.
+It is one of the most visited Moroccan news websites.

 History

-Hespress was founded by Hassan Guennouni and his brother Amine, a computer scientist, in February 2007.
-At the beginning, the two remained anonymous; Hassan initially wrote under the pseudonym Taha Hamdouchi.
-According to Hassan, the name "Hespress" derives from the mythical Land of the Hesperides, sometimes said to be located in modern Morocco, and the English word "press."
+Hespress was founded by Hassan Guennouni and his brother Amine, a computer scientist, in February 2004.
+In the beginning, the two remained anonymous; Hassan initially wrote under the pseudonym Taha Hamdouchi.
+According to the co-founder, the name "Hespress" derives from the mythical Land of the Hesperides, sometimes said to be located in modern Morocco, and the English word "press."
 The website initially positioned itself as an alternative to traditional media, with articles written by bloggers around the world.

 In 2008, Hespress gained popularity when it hosted videos from Mounir Agueznay, a young activist who exposed corruption within police and security officers.
 The arrest of regular contributor Mohamed Erraji for a column critical of the Moroccan monarchy, which was reported on Al Jazeera, also contributed to an increase in visits to the website.